Sapphirine/Biomedical-Domain-Knowledge-Graph/Readme.md

 #### [**Yuchen Liu**](https://github.com/YuchenLiuColumbia)<br>
 #### [**Yuekun Guo**](https://github.com/ykwen)<br>
+The youtube link of our demo: youtu.be/sLnF-YUjLJM

 ## The crawling folder contains codes crawling from websites.

+see section introduction for more details.

 ## The graph folder contains codes merging things together into a graph.

-The youtube link of our demo could be found at: youtu.be/sLnF-YUjLJM
+see section introduction for more details.